‘We’re closing in on them’ says UFO expert on Pentagon findings - NewsBreak

 Pope also says he’s heard people say it might be U.S. tech secretly tested on one part of the military by another to see how we react.
 Then, of course, there’s the theory that this is adversary technology from Russia or China.

-Pope, who used to be in the minority in terms of official figures following this phenomenon, says public and government interest is one of necessity.Download the FOX4 News app on iPhone and Android

-“I think there has been a realization that this is a serious defense and national security issue,” he said.
+“I think there has been a realization that this is a serious defense and national security issue,” he said.‘I-65 killer’ identified through investigative genealogy after more than 30 years

 But the new interest is also because UFOs have become just that undeniable.